Skip to main content

 On Road Atlanta

-Every once in a while someone picks the scab that is "Why did Road Atlanta get rid of The Dip?"
-And more hilarity ensues.
+Every once in a while someone picks the scab that is "Why did Road Atlanta get rid of The Dip?" and more hilarity ensues.

 Quick summary: built in 1969 with its first race in 1970, Road Atlanta is a racetrack just northeast of its eponymous city.
 It's a rockin' great race track, filled with excellent elevation changes, fast sweeping corners, and is a challenge both technically and emotionally.
-It's truly one of this country's jewels and is one of my "most favoritest" tracks in the USA (others being similarly-challenginmg tracks such as VIR, Watkins Glen, and Road America).
+It's truly one of this country's jewels and is one of my "most favoritest" tracks in the USA (others being similarly-challenging tracks such as VIR, Watkins Glen, and Road America).

 Its signature portion Back When was "The Dip" or "The Gravity Cavity", a deep drop downhill run into a valley/cavity that suddenly changed to a steep rise, shooting the driver into an off-camber turn to under an infield-access bridge at its peak, then immediately down the hill's backside to another sweeping turn that shot you down the front straight.
 It was as roller-coastery as you can ever get without being attached to some rails, certainly as you can ever get in a race car, and was adored by any racers that dared challenge it.
-We adored it.

-Ever since the demise of The Dip, those who drove the original config wax eloquent about how it used ot be, and complain about the change.
+Ever since the demise of The Dip, those who drove the original config wax eloquent about how "it used to be" and complain about the change.
 I get it; I've complained about it myself from time to time, pretty much thinking that Don Panoz (R.I.P.
-2018) probably had to justify this desecration with St Peter himself.
-But what's done is done, and it shall never go back.
+2018) probably had to justify this desecration to St Peter himself.

 Panoz had to do something to get big events there, the kind of something that would bring in big crowds (and big money); after all, no major venue can survive long without bringing in big gate money with spectator events.
 That answer was FIA-sanctioned events, with FIA-sanctioned cars, crews, and equipment (read: many tractor trailers).
-I'm convinced that the decision was absolutely not taken lightly, and the over-riding reason that The Dip was covered up was to bring these big events to Road Atlanta -- and thus ensure its survival.
+I'm convinced that the decision was absolutely not taken lightly and the over-riding reason that The Dip was covered up was to bring these big events to Road Atlanta -- and thus ensure its survival.

 IMO, the advantages of doing this change so were two-fold: paddock access and safety.